'Trusted Servants Who Voice Hate': Tearful Councilmember Bonin Speaks at Raucous LA City Council Meeting

 The meeting, scheduled for 10 a.m., came on the same morning that Councilmember Nury Martinez took a leave of absence.
 Martinez, who can be heard in leaked recordings using racist slurs in reference to colleague Mike Bonin's 2-year-old Black adopted son, resigned Monday as council president.

-The crowd gathered inside the council chambers was silenced by a tearful Bonin, who asked to speak.
+The crowd gathered inside the council chambers fell silent after a tearful Bonin asked to speak.

 "I am still trying to wrap my head around this," Bonin said.
 "My husband and I are both raw and angry and heartbroken and sick for our family and for Los Angeles.
 As an Angeleno, I am reeling from the revelations of what these people said.
 Trusted servants who voice hate.
 These people stabbed us, and shot us and cut the spirit of Los Angles.
 It gave a beatdown to the heart and soul of the city."